 But can you shower there?

 It is possible!
-The showers are, unfortunately, cold though.
+The showers are, unfortunately, they are cold.
 There are shower blocks and toilet blocks at the campsite, but be aware that both the toilets and the showers are available to be used by everyone, so they may not be the cleanest, on top of being cold.

 It is only day one though, so unless you’re feeling particularly disgusting, maybe it’s best to wait a little rather than brave the freezing water before a night’s sleep at altitude.